-Notes and Instructor Policies
+Instructor Policies

 - 1. In my view, nothing can fully replace the energy of a physical classroom, but we can come close.
 Although attendance will not be taken for our "live" meetings each week, I expect you to be present whenever possible.
 I promise to make it worth your while!
 If you are unable to attend a live meeting, each will be recorded and archived on OWL for you to access.
 The Discussion Contributions grade will be based on your VoiceThread and Forum activity only. - 2.
 You must submit assignments via OWL at all times.
 No email submissions are permitted.
 Each assignment sheet contains clear instructions indicating how OWL submissions should be made.
 If you have any doubt, please get in touch with me well ahead of the submission deadline! - 3.
-The Explication exercise requires you to sign-up during the second week of classes (the week of Sept.
-14th).
-There are spots for 2-3 students in most weeks, as well as a waiting list for each spot in case people need to make changes to their schedule. - 4.
 Each student enrolled in the course must read and digitally "sign" the Honour Pledge found on OWL at the beginning of the course.
-This document acknowledges that our live meetings will be recorded and archived only for use by your classmates, and will not be transmitted elsewhere. - 5.
-When you email me, I will make every effort to respond to you within 24 hours (often much faster) between Monday and Friday.
+This document acknowledges that our live meetings will be recorded and archived only for use by your classmates, and will not be transmitted elsewhere.

+- 4. When you email me, I will make every effort to respond to you within 24 hours (often much faster) between Monday and Friday.
 I realize that we all work on different schedules, and I know that your email-attentive hours may differ from mine.
-Typically, I try to avoid email on weekends, meaning that although I have made assignment/quiz submissions due by Sunday evenings at 11:55pm (with the exception of the Research Essay, which is due on Wednesday, December 9), that doesn't mean I can answer your last-minute questions that same evening.
+Typically, I try to avoid email on weekends, meaning that although I have made assignments due by Sunday evenings at 11:55pm (with the exception of the Teaching Assignment final project, which is due on Wednesday, December 9 at 11:55pm), that doesn't mean I can answer your last-minute questions that same evening.
 I'm sure you understand the work-life balance we're all striving for.
-If you'd rather be safe, I suggest aiming for a Friday submission so I'm at my desk and ready for your questions. - 6.
-Other than for reasons of academic accommodation, which must be solicited through your academic advisor, late assignments will be penalized by 5% per day (including weekends), to a maximum of seven days, at which point the assignment will not be graded.

-7. You are warmly welcome to meet with me during my virtual office hours or at another mutually agreeable time.
+If you'd rather be safe, I suggest aiming for a Friday submission so I'm at my desk and ready for your questions. - 5.
+Other than for reasons of academic accommodation, which must be solicited through your academic advisor, late assignments will be penalized by 5% per day (including weekends), to a maximum of seven days, at which point the assignment will not be graded. - 6.
+You are warmly welcome to meet with me during my virtual office hours or at another mutually agreeable time.
 I'm delighted to have fulsome conversations about the course and coursework.
 I'm afraid I'm unable to provide feedback on completed assignments prior to their submission, but I am pleased to address specific questions you might have about your work.
 Please use your UWO email address when emailing me, as sometimes the spam filters will trap non-Western emails.